About Special Collections

 Rules of Use

-In order to assure the preservation of these materials, we ask that you respect the following guidelines:
+Your usage of the collection is important, but keeping the materials in good repair is also necessary.
+In order to assure the preservation of these materials for generations, we ask that you respect the following guidelines:

-- All briefcases, backpacks, and coats must be left in the foyer or workroom.
+- Bags, coats, and wet items will be be left in the foyer or workroom.

 East Central University Collection